 *Conversion rates, from Google, correct at time of writing, 15th Mar.’20.

-Disclaimer: All of the cases were purchased with my own funds at retail price.
+Disclaimer: The ink was purchased with my own funds at retail price.
 The opinions expressed in this review are my own; and I am not connected with either the retailers or manufacturers in any way.